 Check to see if your income has increased since your last loan.
 If it has, then your debt-to-income ratio has changed.
 The lower your debt percentage, the better your chances of getting a personal loan.

 Have a Plan for the Loan

-Knowing how much you need to borrow once you are approved for a loan is essential.
-Having a plan of what the money is for will prohibit you from getting into an unnecessary debt cycle for things you do not need.
-It will also make looking for a loan easier, improving your chances of getting approved for a loan.
+Knowing how much you need to borrow before you are approved for a loan is essential.
+Having a plan of what the money is for beforehand is important.
+This will keep you from getting into an unnecessary debt cycle from buying things you do not need.
+It will also make looking for a loan easier and improve your chances of getting approved for a loan.

 Keep your loan term as short as possible.
 Once you know how much you need to borrow, work out how long it will take you to pay back your loan.

 Lenders prefer shorter payback periods as there is less chance that your circumstances will change.
-It also increases confidence with the lender that you will not fault your loan payments.
+It also increases confidence with the lender that you will not default your loan payments.